 If your horse isn’t old but still suffers from arthritis then it’s important to find out why he is and what’s causing it.
 A heavy workload, exercising on hard terrain and not being warmed up properly can all help to increase the trauma a horse’s joints suffer from.
 Exercise boots or bandages can help to support your horse’s joints while you’re working him so using these can certainly ease the pain.

-How to manage arthritis?
+How do I manage my horse’s arthritis?

 When it comes to managing arthritis in your horse it’s important to make sure you do the following: